sergiobk201/fast_company_valuator/README.md

    Create a `.env` file in the project root:
    FMP_API_KEY=your_api_key_here

-You can get a free API key from [Financial Modeling Prep](https://site.financialmodelingprep.com/developer/docs/).
+You can get a free API key from [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs)

 ---